Stay in touch

 Things like water spray bottles, conditioner and extra layers may not be available in the chemotherapy suite so you may want to bring your own.

 You can find more tips and information on scalp cooling in our Breast cancer and hair loss booklet.
 You can also find out more about scalp cooling on the Cancer Hair Care website.

 Even if scalp cooling works and you keep your hair, chemotherapy may make your hair brittle, dry or straw-like, so it’s a good idea to treat your hair as gently as possible.

-Try not to wash your hair more than twice a week and use warm, rather than hot, water.
+Try not to wash your hair more than twice a week or less than once every ten days